 You can also go to the sea at Mola di Bari and gawk at the sharp-angled corners of the town’s seaside castle.
 If you have had the sense to rent an apartment and like seafood, you’ll have somewhere else rather unique to go to.
 The fish market at Mola di Bari isn’t just open in the morning, it’s also open again in the afternoon.
 Two loads of fish.
 You wouldn’t be so uncaring of what you put in your mouth that you’d buy half-day old fish for dinner would you?

 And those little towns with simple, gleaming white limestone buildings that occasional break into flower with the elegance of southern Baroque carvings?
 How can you resist?
 And castles, like the one at Conversano, where you can slip inside and look at some pretty important regional art in a fascinating town where parking is easy and the gelato is first rate?

 A stay at Tenuta Pinto is highly recommended if you want to replicate this itinerary.
 They’ve got a big garden that feeds the restaurant.
 Jazz concerts and cooking classes are held.
 The country house is elegant in a Pugliese way rather than a Tuscan one.
 You’ll notice the difference.
 And yes, the enthusiastic Dominico Pinto will lead you to all the good stuff in the area, and phone ahead for you if need be.

 Puglia is a friendly place for sure.
 Just ask those ladies on the balcony up there.

 Any wonder why it is that when I look through my pictures of Puglia that real work stops for a very long time?
 Fascinating place.
 You should go.

-(And to make things easier, you might consider Martha’s Puglia Guide from our App Page, it’s all in there and more.)
+(And to make things easier for mobile users, you might consider Martha’s Puglia Guide from our App Page, it’s all in there and more.)